 While it’s encouraged to submit only the required documents at the time of sending in your application, it’s not always the case.
 If you find that a previous qualification of yours like an International Baccalaureate or an Advanced Placement test may help with your application, you may attach it to your application form.

-Key Facts Applying to Japanese Universities
+Key Facts for Applying to Universities in Japan

 Admissions into the first two years of an undergraduate program called the junior division in Japan, or any other professional training college requires students to have completed at least 12 years of education at the time of enrolment.
 If you are applying to a college of technology, it would suffice to have 11 years of education at an institution abroad.
 Master’s programs generally require 16 years of education during admission.

-2. Taking the EJU exam
+2. Taking the EJU Exam

 The Examination for Japanese University Admission for International Students is often a mandatory contributing factor to the success of an application to a Japanese university.
 The examination can be taken in 18 cities across 14 countries around the world outside of Japan.
 Students may also visit Japan on a temporary visa to sit for the exam that usually takes place in June and November of each year.